Jamila Gordon: Early

-During college, Gordon stated she had worked as a dish washer and a kitchen hand at a local Japanese restaurant during her years in college.
+Gordon stated she worked as a dish washer and a kitchen hand at a local Japanese restaurant during her years in college.

 After college

 After graduating, Gordon was employed in software development and subsequently project management.
-She continued her work in software for British Gas and, later, at Emirates Airlines.
-She was later employed by Deloitte, and after that - as a senior project manager at IBM.
+She continued her work in software for British Gas and later at Emirates Airlines.
+She was later employed by Deloitte, then as a senior project manager at IBM.
 In 2001 IBM relocated her to Europe, working across cities in multiple countries where she had led global rollouts at IBM customers including Solectron, AXA Insurance and ABN AMRO Bank.
-In 2007, she was hired as a Chief Information Officer for Qantas airways, and then for Leighton Holdings/CIMIC.
+In 2007, she was hired as a chief information officer for Qantas airways, and then for Leighton Holdings/CIMIC.

 Lumachain

 In April 2018, Gordon founded Lumachain, a company that provides a blockchain and computer vision software for the meat industry, with $3.5 million in seed funding, in a round led by the CSIRO venture capital fund (Main Sequence Ventures).
 Its stated aim is to add transparency to global food supply chains and provide an auditable record to prove if an item comes from ethically responsible sources (e.g. worker conditions, health code compliance).
 In 2019, the company partnered with Microsoft, JBS S.A. and CSIRO for a large scale trials.